svennam92/istio101/workshop/exercise-4/README.md

     IMAGE_PULL_POLICY_TOKEN="imagePullPolicy: Always" envsubst | kubectl create -n istio-system -f -
     ```

-1. Establish port forwarding from local port 8083 to the Prometheus instance.
+2. Establish port forwarding from local port 8084.

     ```shell
     kubectl -n istio-system port-forward \
         $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') \
         8084:20001
     ```
-1. Click on the web preview icon and select port 8084 to access the Kiali dashboard.
+3. Click on the web preview icon and select port 8084 to access the Kiali dashboard.
 Login with the following username/password: `admin/admin`.

-1. Click the "Graph" tab on the left side to see the a visual service graph of the various services in your Istio mesh.
+4. Click the "Graph" tab on the left side to see the a visual service graph of the various services in your Istio mesh.
 You can see request rates as well by clicking the "Edge Labels" tab and choosing "Traffic rate per second".

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.